-- 1. Appendix 7c of the Proposed Local Development Plan, as it relates to Rashierieve Foveran, should be modified to identify the potential for additional land to be included within that land allocated as a strategic employment reserve at SR1; the extended area of land proposed for allocation is identified herein and within supporting documents accompanying this representation. - 2.
-Appendix 7c of the Proposed Local Development Plan should be amended to include the following key objectives for Rashierieve Foveran as stated in the Main Issues Report 2019:- - To provide local employment opportunities; and - To support economic development in the Energetica corridor. - 3.
+- 1. Appendix 7c of the Proposed Local Development Plan, as it relates to Rashierieve Foveran, should be modified to reflect that proposed site OP1 (as per current boundaries), carried forward from the adopted 2017 Aberdeenshire Local Development Plan, will deliver 8 no live/work units and the reference to a mixed use development should be removed. - 2.
+Appendix 7c of the Proposed Local Development Plan, as it relates to Rashierieve Foveran, should be modified to identify the potential for development for employment uses and strategic landscaping on an additional area of land to the west of OP1 and abutting the western boundary of OP1.
+The area of land in question is identified herein and within supporting documents accompanying this representation; for the avoidance of doubt, we are requesting that the land be allocated for employment development within this plan period. - 3.
+Appendix 7c of the Proposed Local Development Plan should be amended to include the following key objectives for Rashierieve Foveran as stated in the Main Issues Report 2019:- - To provide local employment opportunities; and - To support economic development in the Energetica corridor. - 4.
 The LDP should be updated as required to take account of any increase in employment land that would arise as a result of the above proposed modifications.